nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_4.md

 </br>
 !!! info "Age at diagnosis"

-    The default unit for any age metadata field is recorder in days and is reflected in the large numeric values for Age at diagnosis column.
+    The default unit for any age metadata field is recorded in days and is reflected in the large numeric values for Age at diagnosis column.

 Each of these columns have multiple values.
 To filter the data using values within multiple metadata columns, use the <span class="highlight_txt">+</span> sign to add a filter.

 ![Apply additional filters](../rna-seq-images/14_Cavatica.png "Apply additional filters")

-First, we filter to only include surviving patients using the <span class="highlight_txt">Vital status</span> metadata.
+* First, we filter to only include surviving patients using the <span class="highlight_txt">Vital status</span> metadata.

 ![Vital status filter](../rna-seq-images/15_Cavatica.png "Vital status filter")

-Since the patients could have presented with multiple cancers over diagnostic timeline, the <span class="highlight_txt">histology</span> metadata has other values in addition to the cancer types of interest (Medulloblastoma & Ependymoma) and are selected.
+* Since the patients could have presented with multiple cancers over diagnostic timeline, the <span class="highlight_txt">histology</span> metadata has other values in addition to the cancer types of interest (Medulloblastoma & Ependymoma) and are selected.

 ![histology filter](../rna-seq-images/16_Cavatica.png "histology filter")

-To ensure comparison of cancer from the first presentation in the patient, we eliminate recurrent or progressive subtypes using the <span class="highlight_txt">histology_type</span> filter.
+* To ensure comparison of cancer from the first presentation in the patient, we eliminate recurrent or progressive subtypes using the <span class="highlight_txt">histology_type</span> filter.

 ![histology_type filter](../rna-seq-images/17_Cavatica.png "histology_type filter")

-The tumor_location metadata column has some values that include multiple anatomically distinct locations separated by a `;`.
+The tumor_location metadata column has some values that include multiple anatomically distinct locations separated by a **`;`**.
 This could indicate the observation of spread of tumor to multiple locations during first occurrence.

-We filter using the <span class="highlight_txt">tumor_location</span> metadata, choosing only values without the `;`.
-A total of 12 distinct values for tumor_location are selected.
+* We filter using the <span class="highlight_txt">tumor_location</span> metadata, choosing only values without the **`;`**.
+A total of eleven distinct values for tumor_location are selected.

 ![tumor_location filter](../rna-seq-images/18_Cavatica.png "tumor_location filter")